lynshao/Lab.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the State Key Laboratory of Internet of Things for Smart City ([SKL-IOTSC](https://skliotsc.um.edu.mo/)), University of Macau, and a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London.
-I am also a Series Editor of IEEE Communications Magazine ([ComMag](https://www.comsoc.org/publications/magazines/ieee-communications-magazine/editorial-board)) for the track: Artificial Intelligence and Data Science for Communications.
+I am an Assistant Professor at the State Key Laboratory of Internet of Things for Smart City ([SKL-IOTSC](https://skliotsc.um.edu.mo/)), University of Macau, a Visiting Researcher at the Department of Electrical and Electronic Engineering ([EEE](https://www.imperial.ac.uk/electrical-engineering/)), Imperial College London, and a Series Editor of IEEE Communications Magazine ([ComMag](https://www.comsoc.org/publications/magazines/ieee-communications-magazine/editorial-board)) on Artificial Intelligence and Data Science for Communications.

 Please contact me at: